Set up your LLC in Colorado without the hassle.

 Ensure your business is allowed under local zoning rules and restrictions.

-Business permits are obtained from the relevant country clerk if the business is not within city limits.
+Business permits are obtained from the relevant county clerk if the business is not within city limits.
 A business permit comes from the applicable municipal government if the business is within city limits.

 Some businesses require a special license to operate, such as a liquor license to sell liquor.